 Acoustic Ecology investigates soundscapes as complex sounding systems that change in space and time, and shape our understanding of the surrounding world.
 Soundscapes present analytical challenges relating to perception, spatio-temporal dynamics, effects of anthropogenic sounds on ecosystems, changing acoustic environments, acoustic biodiversity and unwanted sounds.
 New possibilities for archiving soundscape recordings or manipulating them have emerged during the last few decades, which raised the potential for composing with associative material.

-Tech. setup : Lamaload ‘ring of eight’ speaker layout.
+Tech. setup : Lamaload the layout for a ‘ring of eight’ loudspeakers..

 Sound and Environment 2017 – Art | Science | Listening | Collaboration, 29th June – 2nd July, 2017, University of Hull

-Premiere at MANTIS festival 2016 at the University of Manchester, UK.
+Premiere MANTIS festival 2016 at the University of Manchester, UK.

-2019: March 23rd – Interview Lamaload – Acoustic Ecology transcription for Centre for Mobilities Research (ceMore) at Lancaster University
+2019: March 23rd – Interview transcription with Dr. Mark Pilkington for Centre for Mobilities Research (ceMore) at Lancaster University.

 Lamaload A/V (2017)